couchbaselabs/docs-ng/content/couchbase-lite/cbl-phonegap/cbl-pg-1000-intro.markdown

 Get out a stopwatch, your 5 minutes starts now!

-1. Open a terminal window and change to the directory that you want to store your project in.
+1. Open a terminal window and change to the directory that you want to store the Todo Lite project in.

 2. Create a new PhoneGap project and change to its directory: